Home » Past Events

 This presentation highlighted some of the key considerations for IP law and policymakers in Africa as they seek to modernize and contextualize colonial-era IP laws in the quest to promote innovation and development.

-A Zoom recording of the session will be posted shortly.
+A Zoom recording of the session is available here.

 Reframing Copyright’s Key Exclusive Rights in the Age of Access: Lessons from SOCAN v.
 ESA (SCC 2022)